dimacodes/missed-connections-cli/README.md

 To contribute:

-Fork this repo, add something fun, and submit a pull request!
+Fork this repo, add something good, and submit a pull request!
 Don't be a stranger!